jrgpulido/ds-xy-js/README.md

 # ds-xy-js

-An first course on data structures and algorithms in javascript, ecmascript 6+, for fresh students
+An first course on data structures and algorithms for fresh students in javascript with a touch of ecmascript 6+

 # 1st part